Tatiana Rentería

 Tatiana Rentería Rentería (born 22 December 2000) is a Colombian freestyle wrestler.
+She won one of the bronze medals in the women's 76 kg event at the 2024 Summer Olympics in Paris, France.
+She won one of the bronze medals in the women's 76 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
 She won the gold medal in the women's 76 kg event at the 2022 Bolivarian Games held in Valledupar, Colombia.

 Career

-She represented Colombia at the 2019 World Beach Games in Doha, Qatar and she won the gold medal in the women's 70 kg beach wrestling event.
+Rentería represented Colombia at the 2019 World Beach Games in Doha, Qatar and she won the gold medal in the women's 70 kg beach wrestling event.
 In 2020, she competed at the Pan American Olympic Qualification Tournament held in Ottawa, Canada without qualifying for the 2020 Summer Olympics in Tokyo, Japan.
 She also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.

-At the 2021 U23 World Wrestling Championships held in Belgrade, Serbia, she won the silver medal in the women's 76 kg event.
+At the 2021 U23 World Wrestling Championships held in Belgrade, Serbia, Rentería won the silver medal in the women's 76 kg event.
 She lost her bronze medal match at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
 She competed in the 76 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 She won her first match and she was then eliminated by Martina Kuenz of Austria.

-In October 2022, she won the bronze medal in the women's 76 kg event at the 2022 South American Games held in Asunción, Paraguay.
+In October 2022, Rentería won the bronze medal in the women's 76 kg event at the 2022 South American Games held in Asunción, Paraguay.
 In that same month, she won the gold medal in her event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.
 In November 2022, she won the gold medal in her event at the Central American and Caribbean Beach Games held in Santa Marta, Colombia.

+Rentería won the silver medal in her event at the 2023 Pan American Wrestling Championships held in Buenos Aires, Argentina.
+She also won the gold medal in her event at the 2023 Central American and Caribbean Games held in San Salvador, El Salvador.
+Rentería won one of the bronze medals in the women's 76 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
+She defeated Cătălina Axente of Romania in her bronze medal match.
+Rentería also earned a quota place for Colombia for the 2024 Summer Olympics in Paris, France.

+Rentería won the silver medal in the women's 76 kg event at the 2023 Pan American Games held in Santiago, Chile.
+In the final, she lost against Milaimys Marín of Cuba.
+In 2024, she won the silver medal in her event at the Pan American Wrestling Championships held in Acapulco, Mexico.

+Rentería won one of the bronze medals in the women's 76 kg event at the 2024 Summer Olympics.
+She defeated Génesis Reasco of Ecuador in her bronze medal match.